chrisgrieser/nvim-various-textobjs/README.md

 end, {desc = "Smart URL Opener"})
 ```

+## Limitations
+- This plugin uses pattern matching, so it can be inaccurate in some edge cases.
+- The value-textobj does not work with multi-line values.
+- There is no reliable dot-repeatability.
+Any pointers or help on making *text objects* dot-repeatable are welcome.
+[All plugins/guides I could find implement dot-repeatability only for normal mode mappings and do not work for text objects.](https://github.com/chrisgrieser/nvim-various-textobjs/issues/7#issue-1514404084)

 ## Other Text-Object Plugins
 - [treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects)
 - [treesitter-textsubjects](https://github.com/RRethy/nvim-treesitter-textsubjects)
 - [ts-hint-textobject](https://github.com/mfussenegger/nvim-ts-hint-textobject)
 - [mini.ai](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-ai.md)
 - [targets.vim](https://github.com/wellle/targets.vim)

-## Roadmap
-- [ ] dot-repeatability.
-Any pointers or help on making *text objects* dot-repeatable are welcome.
-(All plugins/guides I could found implement dot-repeatability for normal mode mappings, and that method doesn't seem to work for operator-pending mode.)
-[See also this issue.](https://github.com/chrisgrieser/nvim-various-textobjs/issues/7#issue-1514404084)

 ## Credits
 __Thanks__